craigatk/projektor/server/server-app/README.md

 ### Running locally

-First, start up a local Postgres database.
+First, start up a local Postgres database and Minio object store server.
 There is a `docker-compose.yml` file in the root of the repo that includes one, you can start it with `docker-compose up`

-Then start the ktor app with `../gradlew run`
+Then start the ktor app with `../../gradlew run`
 This will start the app on `http://localhost:8080`

 ## Stack